Faculty-Led Gender Equality Programs

 The curriculum can be tailor-made according to the group’s academic focus and desired learning outcomes.
 You will have access to our resident experts in African development studies for an in-depth approach to the subject matter.
-This course would be particularly beneficial to students of international development, gender studies, human rights, education, anthropology, sociology and Africana studies.
+This course would be particularly beneficial to students of international development, gender studies, human rights, education, anthropology, sociology and African studies.

 The initiative is structured around six identified ‘pillars’ of the project to further the campaign of transitioning the girls successfully to womanhood.
 These pillars are education, health, preventing early pregnancy, safety, skills development and building self-confidence and leadership skills.
 Each location offers unique insights into these pillars, which combined, directly impact over 220 girls.

 - Take your class global, and work alongside experts in the fields of Gender and Development studies

 - Expand your theoretical knowledge through practical implementation

 - Enjoy the many travel highlights of Livingstone, Cape Town, or Kilimanjaro

 - Locaction Cape Town, Livingstone or Moshi

 - Focus Gender Studies, Development Studies, Education, Anthropology, Human Rights, Sociology